davatorium/rofi/README.md

     rofi -X value

-To get a list of available options, formatted as Xresources entries run:
+To get a list of available options formatted as Xresources entries, run:

     rofi -dump-Xresources

-or in a more readable format
+or in a more readable format:

     rofi -help

 The configuration system supports the following types:

- * String
+ * string
- * Integer (signed and unsigned)
+ * integer (signed and unsigned)
- * Char
+ * char
  * Boolean

-The boolean option has a non-default command line syntax, to enable option X  you do:
+The Boolean option has a non-default command line syntax, to enable option X you do:

     rofi -X